Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
 They generate awareness and foster social change while providing access to testing and treatment.

-You may not be aware of all the STD resources available in Sedona that can help prevent the spread of STDs.
+You may not be aware of all the STD resources in Sedona that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

 You can receive confidential HIV testing and screening and treatment for chlamydia, gonorrhea, herpes, and syphilis at the CHCY’s Cottonwood location, about 20 miles from Sedona.
 The center also offers HPV and hepatitis A and B vaccines and male and female condoms.
 CHCY accepts Arizona Health Care Cost Containment System (Medicaid), Medicare, and private insurance.
 It also has a sliding fee scale with nominal fees starting at $20, but you’ll be seen regardless of your payment ability.
 Clinic hours are Monday through Friday from 8 a.m. to 5 p.m.